 - Kecap manis: Kecap manis also known as sweet soy sauce, is a thick, sweet and savory condiment that is commonly used in Indonesian and other Southeast Asian cuisines.
 It is made from a combination of soy sauce, palm sugar, and various spices such as garlic, star anise, and galangal.
 Kecap manis has a complex, umami-rich flavor and is often used as a marinade, dipping sauce, or cooking ingredient in dishes like nasi goreng (fried rice), satay, and mie goreng (fried noodles).
 If you can’t find it, I wrote a recipe about halfway down this page so you can make your own at home.

 - Tempeh: Tempeh is a traditional Indonesian food made from fermented soybeans, and sometimes rice and other grains that have been formed into a firm, cake-like shape.
-It has a nutty, earthy flavor and a firm, chewy texture that makes it a popular meat substitute in vegetarian and vegan dishes.
+It has a nutty, earthy flavor and a firm, chewy texture that makes it a popular meat substitute in dishes like sambal goreng.
 Tempeh is a great source of protein, fiber, and various nutrients, making it a healthy and nutritious addition to any diet.

 - Vegetarian oyster sauce: Vegetarian/vegan oyster sauce is a flavorful and versatile condiment that is typically made from mushrooms, soy sauce, sugar, and various seasonings.
 Rather than being overly fishy tasting as you might expect a riff on oyster sauce to be, it is umami-rich, slightly sweet, and pungent, which lends itself perfectly to mie goreng.